 Prof. Campbell was vice-principal of research at the University of Toronto Scarborough between 2009 and 2015, a period of extensive growth in the campus’s research activity and intensity, where he oversaw heightened research competitiveness and reputation.

-After 8 years as a tenured faculty member at Oxford University, he joined the University of Toronto in 2004, where he became Vice-Principal of Research at the Scarborough campus.
-At the University of Toronto, he held simultaneous professorial appointments in the Department of Cell and Systems Biology, the Faculty of Forestry, the Department of Biological Sciences, the Department of Ecology and Evolutionary Biology and the Graduate Department of Environmental Sciences.
-He played a key role in founding the university’s Department of Cell and Systems Biology, and in developing the department’s graduate program.
+After 8 years as a tenured faculty member at Oxford University, he joined the University of Toronto in 2004.
+At University of Toronto, he held simultaneous professorial appointments in the Department of Cell and Systems Biology, the Faculty of Forestry, the Department of Biological Sciences, the Department of Ecology and Evolutionary Biology, and the Graduate Department of Environmental Sciences.
+He played a key role in founding University of Toronto’s Department of Cell and Systems Biology, and in developing the new department’s graduate program.

 Prof. Campbell undertook his Ph.D. in biochemistry at the University of Guelph and the University of British Columbia, and holds a BSc. in molecular biology from the University of Guelph.
 Following post-doctoral work in Toulouse, France and Raleigh, North Carolina, he held a tenured faculty position at the University of Oxford, along with a tutorial fellowship at Oxford’s Brasenose College, for eight years.